 African Facility for Inclusive Markets

-The African Facility for Inclusive Market (AFIM) is a regional project working to accelerate progress toward the Millennium Development Goals (MDGs) by supporting the development of inclusive, pro-poor markets across Africa.
+UNDP's African Facility for Inclusive Market (AFIM) is working to accelerate progress toward the Sustainable Development Goals (SDGs) by supporting the development of inclusive, pro-poor markets across Africa.

-This project is led by the Regional Bureau for Africa and implemented from the UNDP Africa Regional Service Centre in Addis Ababa, Ethiopia.
+AFIM is part of the Regional Bureau for Africa and based in the UNDP Africa Regional Service Centre in Addis Ababa, Ethiopia.
 AFIM's particular focus is on the promotion of Inclusive Market Development in Africa through the development and expansion of regional value chains in job creating sectors such as agribusiness, tourism, renewable energy, retailing and mining.

 AFIM’s inclusive market development strategy seeks to provide poor people with the tools and resources to lift themselves out of poverty through economic growth and development initiatives driven at the regional or country level, in partnership with the African Union, NEPAD, Regional Economic Communities and UNDP Country Offices.

-AFIM builds on the work of existing pro-poor national and regional initiatives and serve as a platform for coordinating inclusive growth activities between the the United Nations, public and private sectors.
+AFIM builds on the work of existing pro-poor national and regional initiatives and serves as a platform for coordinating inclusive growth activities between the the United Nations, public and private sectors.
 Through targeted interventions, AFIM facilitates knowledge sharing, access to finance, and the dissemination of best practices in inclusive market development with emphasis on creating opportunities for low-income and marginalized groups.

 AFIM Knowledge Products